Opening a bank account

 Choosing a bank

-There are seven banks in St Andrews:
+There are five banks in St Andrews:

 All of these banks have arrangements with both English and overseas banks.